prust/red-planet.c/README.md

 ## Scope

-For the purpose of limiting scope, the Red Planet core (in the `rp` folder) only targets functionality needed across most of the following genres: Platformers, Shooters, Action RPGs, Roguelikes, Sandbox RPGs, Real Time Strategy and Tower Defense.

-Functionality that does not meet this criteria (unique to a specific game or to niche genres) should be contributed to the `rp-plugins` folder.
+The core Red Planet library is focused on functionality that is useful across many popular genres (Platformers, Shooters, Action RPGs, Roguelikes, Sandbox RPGs, Real Time Strategy, Tower Defense, etc).
+Functionality that is unique to a specific game or to a niche genre will be placed in a plugins folder.

 ## License